nwthomas/resume-portfolio-website/README.md

 ## Getting Started

 - Fork or directly clone this repository to your local machine
-- `cd` into the root directory of the project and use the `yarn` command to install client-side dependencies including:
+- `cd` into the `client` directory of the project and use the `yarn` command to install client-side dependencies including:
   - `React`
   - `React Router`
   - `React Hooks`
   - `Styled Components`
-- `cd` into the `server` file directory and use the command `yarn` to install server-side dependencies including:
+- `cd` into the `server` file directory and use the `yarn` command to install server-side dependencies including:
   - `Express`
   - `Axios`
   - `NodeMailer`